apache/kudu/java/README.md

 is also possible to provide your own.

-By default, the unit tests will start a master and a tablet server using the flags file located in the tests' resource directory.
-Make sure that both "kudu-master" and "kudu-tablet_server" are in the path.
-The build script does the following:
+By default, the unit tests will start a master and a tablet server using the flags file located in the src/test/resources/ directory.
+The tests will locate the master and tablet server binaries by looking in 'build/latest/' from the root of the git repository.
+If you have recently built the C++ code for Kudu, those should be present already.

-$ export PATH=$(pwd)/build/latest/:$PATH

 Once everything is setup correctly, run: